 Rebecca School helps our students relate, communicate and become creative, logical thinkers, tailoring our instruction so that every student can thrive.
 Important foundations are established using developmental curriculum such as Thinking Goes to School, and for students at FEDC 6 and above, we adapt standard curriculums to emphasize thinking based activities rather than memorization skills.

-Obstacle courses and sensory experiences are integrated into each day.
-Thinking Goes To School exercises are also a key component in every student’s day as a means to improve motor-planning, visual-spatial, and sequencing skills.
+These curriculums align with Common Core Standards.
+Some examples of the standard curriculums include Lindamood-Bell, Handwriting without Tears, Everyday Math and Center for Hands-on Science.
+Thinking Goes To School exercises are also a key component in every student’s day as a means to improve motor planning, visual-spatial thinking, and sequencing skills.

 Parents, family, and caregivers are always welcome at the school by appointment and are invited to complete a four-week Floortime™ Certificate Program.
 It is important to us that the whole family benefits from the Rebecca School experience.